Whether you are a paintball beginner, or new to paintballing, you might be wondering what to wear for paintball today.

 After researching various online platforms, several paintball fields, and paintball pros, we have created this article to answer the question “what to wear for paintball” in summer, winter, for girls, and beginners.

-Though more or fewer layers of paintball clothing depend on the weather and season, few necessary gear item like
+Though more or fewer layers of paintball clothing depend on the weather and season, a few necessary gear item like

-- An anti-fog, dual pane, thermal paintball mask
+- An anti-fog, dual-pane, thermal paintball mask

 - Bandana, headband, cap, or a beanie,